 Hip arthritis is inflammation of the joint which frequently causes pain, stiffness, and limitations in activities.
-There are many possible causes of pain in the hip region, such as back pain, bursitis, tendonitis or others.
+There are many possible causes of pain in the hip region, including back pain, bursitis, tendonitis, and other things unique to your physiology and health history.
 Chronic pain specific to the hip joint most commonly involves damage to the cartilage.
 As a ball-and-socket type joint, the hip provides many degrees of motion.
 This broad range of movements requires diffuse healthy cartilage to allow painless and smooth motion.

 Occasionally, hip pathology will present as knee pain.
 As hip arthritis progresses, limping and leg length discrepancies may worsen.
 A hip examination and radiograph is the most common method of diagnosing hip arthritis.